usc-isi-i2/datamart/test/example/example.md

-### Example of querying current to augment a fake taxi example
+### Example of querying current rest service to augment a fake taxi example dataset

 #### You can run your own flask
 ```commandline